 Enhanced password management

-Magento has strengthened the hashing algorithms (SHA-256) used in password management.
+Magento has strengthened the hashing algorithms used in password management.
 Read more about Password Hashing.

 Improved prevention of cross-site scripting (XSS) attacks by making escaped data the default